Getting to know Kenneth & Huiwen from Studio Asobi

 We are an ordinary Singaporean couple who have always wondered (and are still wondering) if there was more to life than what meets the eye.
 Switching tracks, we currently run a pottery studio from home as part of our journey to discover the true meaning of life.

 Ephesians 2:10 says, “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”

-“Asobi (遊び)” means “play” in Japanese.
-The Kanji word “遊” also translates to “journey” in Mandarin.
-We took to this name as we see life both as a journey of exploration, and also as a joyful adventure.
-It is our desire to embed this spirit of wonder and imagination into our work, and we lovingly name each vessel we create and weave in the dreamy beauty of haikus into our art.
-To share our love for this medium, we also run introductory pottery workshops from our cosy home studio.
+We have been inspired by many amazing creatives in our lives, and we want to embed this spirit of wonder and imagination into our work as well!
+We lovingly name each vessel we create and weave in the dreamy beauty of haikus into our art.
+To share our love for pottery, we also run single-session introductory pottery workshops and regular pottery classes as well as team building sessions from our cosy home studio.